For the Congress

-The dress code will be ‘smart business attire’ throughout the Congress with the exception of the Welcome Reception which will be business casual and the Gala Dinner where the dress code will be ‘cocktail attire’ (lounge or dinner suit for men and cocktail dress/smart evening attire for ladies).
+The dress code will be ‘smart business attire’ throughout the Congress with the exception of the Cocktail Reception which will be business casual and the Gala Dinner where the dress code will be ‘cocktail attire’ (lounge or dinner suit for men and cocktail dress/smart evening attire for ladies).

 The Congress organisers cannot accept liability for personal injuries sustained, for loss of or damage to property belonging to Congress participants (or their accompanying persons), either during or as a result of the Congress.
 Please check the validity of your own travel insurance.